 We sing.
 We dance.
 We play instruments.
 We nurture relationships and provide age appropriate multi-modal stimulation.

-Miss Vicky is a music early learning researcher and childhood development expert and her research informs our programs.
+Dr Vicky Abad is a music early learning researcher and childhood development expert and her research informs our programs.

 Our music therapists and early childhood specialists are the experts at using music to enhance your child’s early development and nurture their existing musicality.